Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Do You Mostly Commute or Use Your E-Bike for Fun?

 Depending on the type of riding you do, different features may stand out more.
-For long commutes, a well-fitted helmet is essential, as is good airflow and outward visibility.
+For long commutes on the best long range electric bike, a well-fitted helmet is essential, as is good airflow and outward visibility.
 You may also want a smart helmet with built-in anti-theft features.

 What’s Your Size?